How to Stop Email Notifications: The Notification Detox Guide

 A laptop with email notifications paused while someone works without interruptions

 Short answer.
-Stop the pings at the source by muting notifications, then go further and pause delivery entirely with Do Not Disturb so email waits until you are ready.
+Run a notification detox: audit which apps can interrupt you, turn off badges, batch the rest.
+Then go further on email and pause delivery itself with Do Not Disturb so your inbox waits until you are ready.

 Disclosure.
 Leave Me Alone is our product and we rank it first.
 General tips below are vendor-neutral; specifics about Leave Me Alone are verified against our live product.
 Spot an error?
 Email us.